 While on the surface it seems Kodak is another victim of disruptive innovation, this analysis and evaluation of Kodak’s case have found several other problems behind the failure of Kodak’s digital innovation.

-Few of such problems realised from above frameworks include failure of Kodak to change its culture, previous success of Kodak in the film industry (that kept Kodak focusing on existing markets with existing products), cognitive inertia, and the compliance built with success over time at Kodak.
+A few of such problems realised from the above frameworks include the failure of Kodak to change its culture, the previous success of Kodak in the film industry (that kept Kodak focusing on existing markets with existing products), cognitive inertia, and the compliance built with success over time at Kodak.

 5.1 What could have saved Kodak’s Moment?

 Kodak’s main competitor Fuji’s growth and survival in the digital age convinces us that Kodak could have prevented the Chapter 11 bankruptcy protection disaster.
-But Kodak’s problem lied in long-term problems like being stiff with its culture, inconsistent leadership and unsuccessful diversification that couldn’t have been changed in few years time.
+But Kodak’s problem lay in long-term problems like being stiff with its culture, inconsistent leadership and unsuccessful diversification that couldn’t have been changed in a few years’ time.

 Innovation in itself isn’t enough, being able to predict and adapt to change can be the key to sustainable business among others.